gramener/gramex/gramex/apps/guide/alert/README.md

     subject: Scheduled alert
     body: This email will be scheduled and sent as long as Gramex is running.
 ```

+### Send an email once

+Before Gramex 1.31, emails without a schedule were sent out once automatically.
+This led to work-in-progress messages being emailed.
+From Gramex 1.31, all mails
+require a `startup:` or a [schedule](#send-a-scheduled-email).

 ### Mail merge: change content by user